sstsimulator/sst-macro/docs/developer/developer.md

 \newcommand{`event_handler`}{`event_handler`\xspace} \newcommand{`event_scheduler`}{`event_scheduler`\xspace} \newcommand{`event_manager`}{`event_manager`\xspace}

 ## Chapter 4: Discrete Event Simulation<a name="chapter:des"></a>

 There are abundant tutorials on discrete event simulation around the web.
 To understand the basic control flow of SST-macro simulations, you should consult Section 3.6, Discrete Event Simulation, in the user's manual.
 For here, it suffices to simply understand that objects schedule events to run at a specific time.
 When an event runs, it can create new events in the future.
 A simulation driver gradually progresses time, running events when their time stamp is reached.
 As discussed in the user's manual, we must be careful in the vocabulary.
 Simulation time or simulated time is the predicted time discrete events are happening in the simulated hardware.
 Wall time or {wall clock time} is the time SST-macro itself has been running.
 There are a variety of classes the cooperate in driving the simulation, which we now describe.

+### Section 4.1: Event Managers<a name="sec:eventManagers"></a>

-\section{Event Managers} The driver for simulations is an event manager that provides the function
+The driver for simulations is an event manager that provides the function

 ````
 virtual void